checkly/checkly-cli/README.md

 Deploys all your checks and associated resources like alert channels to your Checkly account.

 - `--force` or `-f`: Skips the confirmation dialog when deploying.
 Handy in CI environments.

+### `npx checkly login`

+Logs you in to your Checkly account and clear local credentials.

+### `npx checkly logout`

+Logs you out of your Checkly account.

+### `npx checkly whoami`

+Prints the account and user you are currently logged in with.

+### `npx checkly switch`

+Switch witch account you are logged into based on the accounts you can access with your credentials.

 # Authentication